Ernakulam district: Mangalavanam Bird Sanctuary

 Mangalavanam Bird Sanctuary is located at the centre of Kochi.
 It covers 2.74 ha, supports many species of mangroves and is a nesting ground for a variety of migratory birds.
 The Managalavanam is called the "green lung of Kochi", considering its role in controlling the city's air pollution.

 Thattekad Bird Sanctuary

 Thattekad Bird Sanctuary lies on the northern bank of the Periyar River and covers about 25 km2.
 It was founded by ornithologist Salim Ali.
 The sanctuary is 80 km from Kochi.
 Birds found here include falcons, jungle fowl, water hens, and hornbills.
 The flora of this area consists mainly of plantations of teak, rosewood, and mahogany.
 Further on the road, Pooyamkutty forest of the Anamalais is reached.

 Climate

 Economy

 Ernakulam district is the richest district in Kerala and is the biggest commercial centre in the state of Kerala.
 It contributes the most to the state exchequer in terms of GSVA and tax revenues.
-It has the highest literacy rate as well as the highest per capita income in the state, along with having the most number of commercialised banks, startups and large scale industries & MSMEs in the state.
+It has the highest literacy rate as well as the highest per capita income in the state, along with having the greatest number of commercialised banks, startups and large-scale industries & MSMEs in the state.